WELCOME.

 The common space is not always scent free but the treatment space is and features many plants and fresh air.

-Lighting is adjustable with multiple lamps and double-layered curtains on the windows.
+Lighting is adjustable with either natural light or multiple lamps and double-layered curtains on the windows.

-Some background noise can be heard from the building’s fans, A/C unit, and radiator.
+Some background building noise can be heard from neighbours, the building’s fans, A/C unit, and radiator.

 There is minimal street noise as the suite faces the building’s courtyard, there may be faint sounds from trucks or emergency vehicles.

-There are multiple seating options within the space, as well as cotton sheets, a table warmer and extra pillows available for touch work.
+There are multiple seating options within the space, a comfortable massage table to lie on, with cotton sheets, a table warmer, blankets and pillows.

 all genders, sexualities, intersectionalities & identities are welcomed, celebrated & affirmed

-I acknowledge that I am an uninvited resident who lives, works and plays on the unceded, ancestral, and occupied traditional lands of the xʷməθkʷəy̓əm (Musqueam), Səl̓ílwətaʔ (Tsleil-Watuth), Stó:lō, Shíshálh (Sechelt) and Skwxwú7mesh (Squamish) Nations of the Coast Salish peoples.
+I acknowledge that I am an uninvited resident who lives, works and plays on the unceded, ancestral, and occupied traditional lands of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations.
 I commit to deepening my understanding of the local Indigenous communities who have stewarded this territory for millennia.
 I recognize the existence of current systemic oppression as well as a legacy of trauma and the continued effects of the historical wrongs of colonial appropriation, persecution and genocide.
 I respect the people of these lands, humbly affirming their right to self-determination as well as exploring how to live in solidarity, toward reconciliation.